hocus-dev/hocus/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/hugodutka/rooms)

-The gitpod environment contains the Control Plane and the Vscode extension together with all support services.
+The gitpod environment contains the Control Plane together with all support services.
 The env expects the following environment variables:

 - `TAILSCALE_LOGIN_SERVER - If using tailscale set to `https://controlplane.tailscale.com`, otherwise set to the headscale url.
 Required when developing the agent.
 - `TAILSCALE_PREAUTHKEY` - Preauth key for the machine, used to authorize the env to tailscale.
 Required when developing the agent.